 Handcuffs: Manual vs Automatic

-Here is how to judge the mechanism:
+Here is how to verify the mechanisms:

 1. Identify the Double Lock System